james bud smith

 “I work, see, and feel with my hands with the hope that they will speak.” – James Smith

-We often look for artist’s producing works well beyond the confines of common expectation.
+We often look for artists producing works well beyond the confines of common expectations.
 It can be said that “all is old” or “there is nothing new”, however, there are still some boundaries that are being challenged, especially in Native art forms.
 This is the case of Cherokee woodcarver James Smith.

 Lovetts is proud to bring the visionary, James Smith, to light in the Mid-West.

 “A native of Cherokee, North Carolina, and a member of the Eastern Band of Cherokee Indians, I studied woodcarving at Cherokee High School under the well-known Native American sculptor, Amanda Crowe.
 Since 1994, I have taught contemporary and traditional Native American woodcarving techniques in grades 9-12.
 I have also been an instructor at Oakland City University in Oakland City, Indiana, and the Museum of the Cherokee Indian in Cherokee, North Carolina.
 I attended Southwestern Community College and Western Carolina University in Sylva, North Carolina, and completed my BA degree in Humanities and my MA in Education at Oakland City University.